 For example, it could be critical that a substance remains pure while being passed through a standard shell and tube heat exchanger in a pharmaceutical processing application.
 In such an environment, the tubes must be made of an inert material, perhaps even an unconventional one that is non-metallic – such as glass.

-Generally, the two most commonly selected materials for heat exchanger are aluminium and copper.
+Generally, the two most commonly selected materials for heat exchangers are aluminium and copper.
 Both metals have the optimum thermal properties and corrosion resistance to make them ideal choices, with most of the differences being application-specific.

 Copper for heat exchangers

 These characteristics do bring with them a slightly elevated price.
-Most design engineers and product designers consider this one of the biggest deciding factors between copper and
+Most design engineers and product designers consider this one of the biggest deciding factors between copper and aluminium for smaller projects.

 However, there are a few practical considerations to consider when using copper.
 The density of the material, for example, might mean that it is unsuitable for certain applications that require a lightweight heat exchanger.